adriamooney/caring-spruce-41061/src/pages/cannabis-industry-report.md

     content: >
       This report would not be possible were it not for the time graciously provided by the participants.
 It is deeply appreciated.
-The following business leaders not only provided that time but also extending on-going guidance and introductions to industry participants which materially accelerated the nationwide nature of this research.
+The following business leaders not only provided that time but also extended on-going guidance and introductions to industry participants which materially accelerated the nationwide nature of this research.
 A final recognition is due to the regulator boards in Washington and Oregon for agreeing to